sparkbox/standard/laptop/README.md

 When an employee is done using their laptop, it will need to be wiped clean for the next person to use.
 Here are some steps to follow:

-1. Ensure the laptop is powered and connected to the internet.
+1. Ensure the laptop is plugged into a power outlet and connected to the internet.
 2. Restart the computer.
 3. When the computer shuts off and powers back on, hold *Command+R* to access the macOS recovery system.
 4. In the macOS Utilities window, open *Disk Utility*, choose the main hard drive (usually Macintosh HD), and hit *Erase*, [as described in Apple's docs](https://support.apple.com/en-us/HT208496).